stratisMarkou/random-walks/random-walks/book/lst/001-propositional-calculus.md

 and $L = L_0 \cup L_1 \cup L_2 \cup \dots.$
 :::

+We now define logical symbols, which should be understood as shorthand for particular propositions that are written in terms of the $\perp$ and $\imp$ symbols.

 :::{margin}
 One way to read the definition of $\neg$ is as follows.